Reports

 - Depending on how you shared the report your client(s) will either automatically have access to the latest version or you can choose to manually share the latest version, as well.

-This versioning system of published reports ensures a clear audit trail — helpful for revisits, legal compliance, or customer questions.
+This versioning system of published reports ensures a clear audit trail, which is helpful for revisits, legal compliance, or customer questions.

 While you can make as many changes as needed to an Inspection Form keep in mind that a published report itself cannot be edited.
 It can only be marked as public or private.